wp-plugins/plinks/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.9.1

 Displays a nice Linklist from a category at a page with the [plinks] shortcode.
-Uses websnapr to show preview images
+Uses PagePeeker to show preview images

 == Description ==